dmurthy-portfolio/projects-portfolio/README.md

 Feedback, ideas, and collaborations are welcome.
 Feel free to fork the repository or open an issue to connect!

 ---
+## 📄 License

+This repository is available under the **MIT License**.
+Feel free to explore, use, and modify.
+---

 ## 📬 Contact